exoplatform/exo-documentation/docs/Analytics.rst

 Main Analytics Dashboard
 ========================

-When accessing the analytics application from the application center, you will be redirected to the "analytics" page which contains four charts:
+Click Analytics from the Application Center, to access the main analytics  dashboard.
+It contains four charts:

 -  Distinct logins: represents the count of users who logged in the platform per day
 -  Users count: shows the users number (external and internal) in the platform per day